 $ 9,072,000

-Customer hereby agrees to and Customer shall provide reasonable and adequate security, as determined within FPL's sole reasonable discretion, for payment and performance of obligations set forth in this Appendix B.
+Following Notice to Proceed, Customer hereby agrees to and Customer shall provide reasonable and adequate security, as determined within FPL's sole reasonable discretion, for payment and performance of obligations set forth in this Appendix B.

 APPENDIX C. Metering Equipment